NervanaSystems/ngraph/doc/sphinx/source/inspection/profiling.rst

 developers who notice a problem with performance or memory usage can generate a unique serialized model for debugging by using ``NGRAPH_ENABLE_SERIALIZE=1``.
-This serialized model can then be re-run with ``nbench`` to experiment with any changes in ngraph space.
-This makes it faster for developers to change and test changes without the overhead of a complete end-to-end compilation.
+This serialized model can then be run and re-run with ``nbench`` to efficiently experiment with any changes in ``ngraph`` space; developers can make changes and test changes without the overhead of a complete end-to-end compilation for each change.